Constitution of New Hampshire: Part I – Bill of Rights

 The first part of the constitution is made up of 43 articles, codifying many of the same natural rights as does the United States Constitution, including free speech, freedom of the press, jury trials, freedom of religion, and the right to bear arms.
 It protects citizens against double jeopardy, unreasonable searches and seizures, and being required to quarter soldiers.
 In most cases, the state constitution affords more specific protections than the U.S. Constitution.
 Unlike the U.S. Constitution, New Hampshire's Bill of Rights has been amended regularly since its adoption.

+Article 2.
+Natural Rights

+The constitution of 1784 codified several "natural, essential, and inherent rights" along the lines of the preamble to the United States Declaration of Independence.
+In 1974, this Article was amended to require equality of rights regardless of "race, creed, color, sex or national origin."

+Several more recent constitutional amendments have codified additional rights, stressing their generality by adding text just below Article 2:

 Article 2-a.
 The Bearing of Arms

-New Hampshire's constitution certifies the pro gun environment in the state.
+Article 2-a, added in 1982, codifies the right to keep and bear arms more specifically than the Second Amendment to the United States Constitution.
 Article 2-a reads:

 All persons have the right to keep and bear arms in defense of themselves, their families, their property and the state.

+Article 2-b.
+Right of Privacy

+In 2018, the right to privacy of information was codified in a new Article 2-b:

+An individual's right to live free from governmental intrusion in private or personal information is natural, essential, and inherent.

 Article 7.
 State Sovereignty

-New Hampshire has the ability to govern itself independently.
+Article 7 asserts New Hampshire's sovereignty:

 The people of this state have the sole and exclusive right of governing themselves as a free, sovereign, and independent state; and do, and forever hereafter shall, exercise and enjoy every power, jurisdiction, and right, pertaining thereto, which is not, or may not hereafter be, by them expressly delegated to the United States of America in congress assembled.

+In practice, this assertion is superseded by the federalist structure of the U.S. government, notably the Supremacy Clause of the U.S. Constitution.
+From time to time, Article 7 is cited in New Hampshire politics, such as in the occasional bill to secede from the U.S. In 2011, the N.H.
+House passed a Concurrent Resolution that worked from Article 7 to argue that the state should resist all federal power not expressly delegated through the enumerated powers in the U.S. Constitution, but the N.H.
+Senate did not concur.